mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 - how to effectively use a higher transistor count
 - how to mitigate the memory speed gap (hierarchy of memories)

+# INSTRUCTION LEVEL PARALLELISM (ILP)
+in this section we will focus on parallelism at the instruction level. i.e., how instructions themselves can be parallelized in the CPU.

 ## multiple instruction execution
 we will be considering 4 ideas for executing multiple instructions
 1. pipelining